yU93r/SteamEmu/README.md

 make help
 ```

 This will build a release version of the emu in the folder `build/linux/<toolchain>/release`
+An example script `build_linux_premake.sh` is available, check it out

 ---